When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus: Experimental setup

 \subsection{Controlled evaluation with fixed model and synthesizer}

-To isolate the role of language, we perform controlled comparisons where we fix (i) the CM and (ii) the TTS system, and vary only the language.
+To isolate the role of language, we perform controlled comparisons under the same fixed, transferred threshold, where we fix (i) the CM and (ii) the TTS system, and vary only the language.
 If performance changes substantially under these constraints, this provides evidence that language-induced distribution shift is an independent driver of robustness degradation, beyond synthesizer identity alone.
 Table~\ref{tab:popular_vs_lowresource_pairs} reports illustrative controlled contrasts at the transferred EER operating point.

-\section{Results and Discussion}
+\section{Results and discussion}